There is so much to see and do in Japan, I can understand it is difficult to know where to start planning your itinerary.

 Who has not heard of Hiroshima and the devastation that was wrought on this city at the end of World War II.
 Today is a vast difference to the Hiroshima of that time, but is definitely worth a visit.

-One of the reasons why I suggested you go to Hiroshima on day eight is so you could have enough time to visit Itsukushima.
+One of the reasons why I suggested you go to Hiroshima on day eight on your 10 day trip is so you could have enough time to visit Itsukushima.
 It is one of the most iconic sights in this city, and it is undoubtedly worth your time.
 However, it takes about 90 minutes to get there from Hiroshima station, so feel free to skip this part if you opted to travel to Hiroshima in the morning of day nine.

 Otherwise, head there first thing in the morning.
 This small island in Hiroshima Bay is widely known for the Great Torii Gate, which is partially submerged underwater.
 The gate marks the entrance to Itsukushima Shrine – a 16th century Shinto Shrine.